Decoding the Energy Equation: 960 kJ to Calories and Understanding Energy Units

 Q: Why do food labels use both kJ and kcal?

 A: Many countries use the kilojoule (kJ) as the standard unit of energy in the SI system.
-However, the calorie (kcal) remains widely understood and used, particularly in countries where it's traditionally been the preferred unit for food labeling.
+Still, the calorie (kcal) remains widely understood and used, particularly in countries where it's traditionally been the preferred unit for food labeling.
 Including both caters to different preferences and regulatory requirements.

 Q: How can I accurately track my calorie intake?